-A History of Infamy explores the broken nexus between crime, justice, and the truth in mid-twentieth-century Mexico.
-Facing the violence and impunity that defined politics, policing, and the judicial system in post-revolutionary times, Mexicans sought truth and justice outside state institutions.
-During this time, the criminal news beat and crime fiction flourished.
-Civil society’s search for truth and justice lead, paradoxically, to the normalization of extrajudicial violence and neglect for the rights of victims.
-As Piccato demonstrates, ordinary people in Mexico have made crime and punishment central concerns of the public sphere during the last century, and in doing so have shaped how crime and violence took form over time.
+A History of Infamy explores the broken nexus between crime, justice, and truth in mid-twentieth-century Mexico.
+Faced with the violence and impunity that defined politics, policing, and the judicial system in post-revolutionary times, Mexicans sought truth and justice outside state institutions.
+During this period, criminal news and crime fiction flourished.
+Civil society’s search for truth and justice led, paradoxically, to the normalization of extrajudicial violence and neglect of the rights of victims.
+As Pablo Piccato demonstrates, ordinary people in Mexico have made crime and punishment central concerns of the public sphere during the last century, and in doing so have shaped crime and violence in our times.

 This guest post is published in conjunction with the meeting of the Latin American Studies Association taking place April 29-May 1 in Lima, Peru. #LASA17 by Pablo Piccato, author of A History of Infamy: …Read More >